agonzal/dotfiles/README.md

 ### Colorscheme

 Currently I am utilizing a customized version of base16_onedark.
 I prefer using a darker color for my background and employ that system wide.
-Not having a unified looksystem wide would bother me, so the software I utilize tends to be highly customizable and fits into the general aestetics of my setup.
-These are the colors being utilized system wide from GTK theme to the custom themes/stylesets I have created.
+Not having a consistent/unified look system wide would bother me, so the software I utilize tends to be highly customizable and fits into the general aestetics of my setup.
+These are the colors being utilized system wide.
+The onedarkish GTK theme uses the same colors as found in .Xresources.
+In this repo you will also see .Xresources.d which contain Xresources file for other popular colorschemes.

 OneDark:

+`
 #define base00 #1e222a
 ##define base00 #1b1e23
 #define base01 #353b45